eddiejpot/beer-right-back/README.md

 1. Able to owe a friend a beer (mvp)
 2. Able to claim a beer (mvp)
+3. Beers that expire within the week will be highlighted (n-t-h)
-3. Able to poke a friend to remind them that they owe you a beer (n-t-h)
+4. Able to poke a friend to remind them that they owe you a beer (n-t-h)
-4. Able to schedule a time to meet (n-t-h)
+5. Able to schedule a time to meet (n-t-h)
-5. Group outings (n-t-h)
+6. Group outings (n-t-h)

-## 📏 App rules

-- A user can only owe a maximum of 5 pints (ability to set this is n-t-h)
-- Expiry is 1 month (ability to set this is n-t-h)

 ## 📱 User Flow Diagram